 Have you ever wondered why we snowshoe?
 While in psychoanalysis, Sigmund Freud may have said something to the snowshoe enthusiast like, “Due to possible repression of your early fixation manifestations, you resolved your subconscious conflicts by simply taking up snowshoeing.”

 There you have it….a supposedly psychoanalytical rationale for why people snowshoe.
-However, my guess is that Freud most likely had no interest in why people snowshoe, much less interest in snowshoeing at all.
-Although I am being a little facetious here, the question remains: why do people snowshoe?
+However, I guess that Freud most likely had no interest in why people snowshoe, much less interest in snowshoeing at all.
+So, although I am a little facetious here, the question remains: why do people snowshoe?
 Is it a thirst for adventure, a need to experience the outdoors in winter, or a need for keeping physically active?

-In a non-scientific study that I conducted over a six-year period by surveying college students who completed my snowshoeing courses, I found some interesting results that could indicate why people snowshoe.
+In a non-scientific study that I conducted over a six-year period by surveying college students who completed my snowshoeing courses, I found some interesting results indicating why people snowshoe.

 The top reason why these students snowshoe (with a 39 percent response rate) was for “serenity, silence, and appreciation of nature.”
 Then, the second reason, at 34 percent responding, was for “adventure, exploration, and fun.”